 She continues, "They had the urinals ripping off the walls, the doors, oh lord.
 It was like two monsters fighting!"

-Hawk Takes Randy to Court
+Road Warrior Hawk Takes Randy Savage to Court

-He went on to call Gorgeous George a "gorgeous cunt," a "trailer park piece of crap," and a "wigger."
+He went on to call Gorgeous George a "gorgeous c**t," a "trailer park piece of crap," and a "wigger."
 He also stated that Gorgeous George and her sister attacked his wife for no reason and that he sued Savage over what happened to his wife.

 "After the whole thing was done, I actually went to XWF.
 We were in Orlando, and I didn’t even notice it, but I was in the elevator going like fifteen floors up with Hawk."

 She admits to being incredibly nervous when it dawned on her who she was sharing the elevator with but took the high road by turning to him to apologize for hurting his wife.

-When asked to give his opinion on Hawk, he responded with the following: "Oh yeah, me and him don’t get along at all (laughs).
+When asked to give his opinion on Hawk, he responded with, "Oh yeah, me and him don’t get along at all (laughs).
 We don’t get along at all.
-Anytime, two guys mix it, and uh, it ends up in court, one wrestler sues another wrestler, that’s ridiculous."
+Any time two guys mix it and it ends up in court — one wrestler suing another wrestler — that’s ridiculous."

 If you enjoyed this piece, be sure not to miss the following articles on our site:

-- The Road Warriors: The Back Story Behind Their Formation and TV Debut
+- The Road Warriors – The Backstory Behind Their Formation and TV Debut